“Resilience, how to survive and thrive in a time of disruption”

 The world has been disrupted.
 Now more than ever resilience is at the forefront and will determine how we go forward.
 This year the theme of the FEAL Conference is “Resilience, how to survive and thrive in a time of disruption”.

-Due to the level of uncertainty we have decided to hold a virtual FEAL conference.
+Due to the level of uncertainty we decided to hold a virtual FEAL conference.
 We value all our members and our goal is and always will be to further their professional development.
 In this time of constant change the importance of and demand for executive education and development continues.

 Dr Julia Baird is a best selling author and award-winning journalist.
 She hosts The Drum on ABC TV and writes columns for The New York Times, The Sydney Morning Herald, The Age, Washington Post and The Guardian.